Mr-Jokerrr/Mr-Jokerrr-computationalphysics_N2013302580034/the 10th homework/10th_homework.md

   So it can be easily find out that the increaing of r is a fundamental factor for chaos.

 ### 3.29
-- The three figures below respectively shows the Lorenz variable z as a function of time, for high values of r.
+- Here is the [**code**](code/problem3.29.py) of exercise 3.29.The three figures below respectively shows the Lorenz variable z as a function of time, for high values of r.
 And approximately 163.8 seems to be a boundary between chaos and order.
 The fist figure is also seen in the textbook.

   <img src="img/3.29_0.png" width = "400" height = "400" alt="Problem1.3" align=center />